puppetlabs/puppetserver/documentation/config_file_auth.markdown

 The new Puppet Server authentication configuration and functionality is similar to the legacy method in that you define rules in a file named `auth.conf`, and Puppet Server applies the settings when a request's endpoint matches a rule.

 However, Puppet Server now has its own `auth.conf` file that uses a new HOCON format with different parameters, syntax, and functionality.

-> ### Aside: Changes to Authorization in Puppet Server 2.2.0
->
-> Puppet Server 2.2.0 introduces a significant change in how it manages authentication to API endpoints.
-It uses [`trapperkeeper-authorization`][] for authentication, which is configured by rules and settings in Puppet Server's own `auth.conf`, with a HOCON configuration file format in a different location than the [Puppet `auth.conf`][] file.
->
-> The older Puppet `auth.conf` file and whitelist-based authorization method are [deprecated][].
-Puppet Server's new `auth.conf` file, documented below, also uses a different format for authorization rules.
->
-> Puppet Server follows the following logic when determining whether to use the new or old authorization methods:
->
-> * Requests to Puppet master service endpoints already manageable through the deprecated authorization methods and [Puppet `auth.conf`][] file --- such as `catalog`, `node`, and `report` --- use Puppet Server's new `auth.conf` rules if the `use-legacy-auth-conf` setting in `puppetserver.conf` is set to `false` (which is its default).
-If `use-legacy-auth-conf` is set to true, Puppet Server warns you that the legacy authentication method is deprecated.
-> * Requests to certificate status and administration endpoints use the new `auth.conf` rules **only** if the corresponding `client-whitelists` setting is empty or unspecified **and** the `authorization-required` flag is set to `true` (which is its default).
-> * Requests to other certificate administration endpoints --- such as `certificate`, `certificate_request`, and `certificate_revocation_list` --- **always** use the new HOCON `auth.conf` rules in Puppet Server's `auth.conf` file.
-This happens regardless of the `client-whitelist`, `authorization-required`, or `use-legacy-auth-conf` settings, as versions of Puppet Server before 2.2.0 can't manage those endpoints.
->
-> For detailed conversion examples for authorization rules, see [Migrating to the HOCON auth.conf Format](./config_file_auth_migration.markdown).
-For help configuring authorization rules that serve both Puppet 3 and Puppet 4 agents, see [Backward Compatibility with Puppet 3 Agents](./compatibility_with_puppet_agent.markdown).

-> ### Aside: Changes to Authorization in Puppet Server 5.0.0
->
-> Puppet Server 5.0.0 changes the default value of `use-legacy-auth-conf` from true to false.
-If the legacy [Puppet `auth.conf`][] file should be in use with Puppet Server 5 then the `use-legacy-auth-conf` setting must be explicitly set.

 > **Note:** You can also use the [`puppetlabs-puppet_authorization`](https://forge.puppet.com/puppetlabs/puppet_authorization) module to manage the new `auth.conf` file's authorization rules in the new HOCON format, and the [`puppetlabs-hocon`](https://forge.puppet.com/puppetlabs/hocon) module to use Puppet to manage HOCON-formatted settings in general.

-You have two options when configuring how Puppet Server authenticates requests:

--   If you opt into using Puppet Server's new, supported HOCON `auth.conf` file and authorization methods, use the parameters and rule definitions in the [HOCON Parameters](#hocon-parameters) section.
+To configure how Puppet Server authenticates requests, use the supported HOCON `auth.conf` file and authorization methods, and see the parameters and rule definitions in the [HOCON Parameters](#hocon-parameters) section.

--   If you continue using the deprecated Ruby [Puppet `auth.conf`][] file and authorization methods, see the [Deprecated Ruby Parameters](#deprecated-ruby-parameters) section.
+You can find the Puppet Server auth.conf file [here](https://github.com/puppetlabs/puppetserver/blob/master/ezbake/config/conf.d/auth.conf).

 ## HOCON example